simonangel-fong/Note_Tech/Operating_System/ccp/cloud_architecture/cloud_architecture.md

 - The ablity to **increase the capacity** based on the increasing demand of traffic, memory and computing power.

+- ability to accommodate a **larger load** by making the **hardware stronger (scale up)**, or by adding **nodes (scale out)**

+- 2 Kinds of Scalability:

   - `Vertical Scaling`:

+    - `Scaling Up / Down`
+    - increasing/decreasing the **size** of the instance
+    - eg.
-  - `Scaling Up`: Upgrade to a bigger server.
+      - Upgrade to a bigger server.
+      - t2.micro -> t2.large
+    - very common for non distributed systems, such as increasing the size of a database.
+    - There’s usually a limit to how much you can vertically scale (hardware limit)

-- `Horizonal Scaling`
+  - `Horizonal Scaling`: elasticity

+    - `Scaling Out / In`:
+    - increasing/decreasing the **number** of instances / systems for your application
-  - `Scaling Out`: Add more servers of the same size.
+    - Add more servers of the same size.
+    - implies distributed systems
+    - very common for web applications / modern applications
+    - Services:
+      - Auto Scaling Group
+      - Load Balancer

 ---

 ## High Elasticity

 - The ability to **automatically** increase or decrease the capacity based on the current demand of traffic, memory and computing power.

+- **“auto-scaling”** so that the system can scale based on the load.

+  - This is “cloud-friendly”: **pay-per-use**, **match demand, optimize costs**

 - `Horizonal Scaling`